 I always tell my clients that smoothies are more like a meal and juice is more like a snack where you might need to eat about 1-2 hours after drinking one.

 Juices are extremely healing.
 Juices are particularly beneficial for people who have IBS or SIBO or any digestive issue.
 This is due to the fact that removing the fiber releases all of the nutrients from those plants, without your body having to do any work.

-Juices are also used when you want to cleanse your body.
+Juices are also used in a juicing detox when you want to cleanse your body.
 Since your body won’t have to put much effort into digestion, all the energy can be directed to ridding the body of built up waste and toxins.
 Juicing allows the body to focus on healing while still providing nutrients to your body that would not be present during a water fast.

 Juices are also awesome for supporting the healing of a damaged gut, and tons of other health issues.

 Smoothies are great if you need a quick meal after a workout or don’t have time to sit down and eat.
 Smoothies aren’t heavy so you won’t feel weighed down but substantial so you won’t feel hungry in 20 minutes.

 Smoothies are also great for those who are coming off of a detox since they help re-introduce your body to fiber and solid food.
 Smoothies also help cleanse out your colon, because they contains the fiber that will help to “sweep” out your intestinal tract.
 These fibers will bind to toxins and usher them out of your system.

 Smoothies are a quick and easy way for those who want to start eating healthier.